JonahdoesIT/AWS-S3-Backup-Automation-with-AWS-CLI/README.md

 ## 🧾 Step 9: Final Summary

 This project demonstrates the automation of secure file backups to Amazon S3 using Bash and the AWS CLI.
-Key skills covered:

 ---